 2. Flexible Schedule

 Your schedule is totally up to you.
-If you have a traditional job Monday through Friday, you could make yourself available as a friend on weekends.
+If you have a traditional job Monday through Friday, you could make yourself available as a friend on Saturdays and Sundays and make it a weekend job.
 It’s up to you when you will be available or accept requests, so you can work around your existing schedule.

 3. No Skills or Experience Needed